Which Ballots Count and

-Local election officials are working hard to count every eligible vote and administer a free and fair election, but voters are falling through a crack in our current system.
-If a voter has not updated their registration by a certain deadline, their vote may not count.
+Local election officials work hard to count every eligible vote and administer a free and fair election, but some voters still fall through a crack in our current system.

-Roughly 80% of the ballots rejected in 2018 didn’t count because thousands of Kansas citizens missed this deadline1.
-These voters cast ballots that they still think counted, but even after their voting eligibility was verified and their registration was updated, their votes were thrown out.
+Roughly 80% of the thousands of ballots rejected in Kansas in 2018 fell into cracks in the law like this (1).
+Many of these voters still incorrectly think their ballots counted.
+Their voting eligibility was verified and their registration was updated, but their votes were thrown out.

-With multiple primary and general election races decided by several hundred or a thousand votes, there is no denying the significant impact this process can have on our democracy.
+With multiple races decided by a handful of votes, there is no denying the significant impact this process can have on our democracy.

 The solution is simple: Amend our laws and count our votes.